saraamohamed/Library-Management-System/README.md

 2. **Configure the Database:**

--Create a database in PostgreSQL (or any preferred database).
+- Create a database in PostgreSQL (or any preferred database).
--Update the application.properties file located in src/main/resources with your database configuration:
+- Update the application.properties file located in src/main/resources with your database configuration:
  ```bash
 spring.datasource.url=jdbc:postgresql://localhost:5432/librarydb
 spring.datasource.username=your_db_username